-- Achieve accelerated financial reporting and forecasting cycle - · Reduce costs in legal and audit functions
+- · Achieve accelerated financial reporting and forecasting cycle; - · Reduce costs in legal, audit and other administrative functions; and - · Create efficiencies and automation in processes across the organization.

 For additional information about compensation arrangements, see "Executive Officer and Director Compensation - Summary Compensation Table."